FusionAuth/fusionauth-site/site/_posts/2023-07-12-announcing-fusionauth-1-46.md

 We regularly obtain professional penetration testing and offer a bug bounty.
 [Learn more about FusionAuth's security programs](https://fusionauth.io/security).

-If you'd like to be on the security announcement list, please sign up for a [free FusionAuth account](https://account.fusionauth.io) and give yourself the security officer role.
+FusionAuth discloses security findings to customers and users via email outreach with workarounds before publicizing the issue, as well as in our release notes.
+If you'd like to be on the security announcement email list, please sign up for a [free FusionAuth account](https://account.fusionauth.io) and give yourself the security officer role.

 ## Improvements to the OAuth2 Device grant